 Credential Engine Technical Committee

 Many efforts are going on now across organized groups to tackle challenges that are currently barriers to realizing open, interoperable data models and schemas for credentials and competencies.
-The Credentialing Transparency project’s Technical Advisory Committee (TAC) promotes collaboration and harmonization of standardization initiatives, including identification of opportunities to formalize and document open models, vocabularies, and schemas.
-The TAC consists of approximately 20 - 25 members and is staffed by Southern Illinois University (SIU) staff and consultants.
+The Credential Engine Technical Advisory Committee (TAC) promotes collaboration and harmonization of standardization initiatives, including identification of opportunities to formalize and document open models, vocabularies, and schemas.
+The TAC consists of over 25 members and is staffed by Southern Illinois University (SIU) Center for Workforce Development staff and consultants.
 The members represent:

 - Web Technology and Data System Experts with experience in the application of Linked Data principles in the credentialing and related domains.

 The listing of Technical Advisory Committee members is maintained along with the four additional Credential Engine Advisory Groups on the Credential Engine website.
 The TAC continues to invite and encourage new membership.
 Technical and content experts can submit a request to join the TAC.

 The TAC meets the last Friday of each month via a live webinar and smaller groups are formed to review specific specification proposals as needed.
 The small groups typically meet 2 - 4 times via live webinar.
 Materials, information, and discussion are via Google Drive and Groups.
 Issues are documented and commented on via GitHub.

 Mission and Work Plan

 The TAC promotes collaboration and harmonization across initiatives that are developing data models, vocabularies, and schemas related to the major credential properties (descriptors) based on the principles of Linked Data.
 These collaboration and harmonization efforts focus on the credential domain as well as related domains for each credential descriptor.
 These related domains are most critical to addressing the functional requirements of four major applications and achieving the Credential Engine goals of improving transparency and coherence in the credentialing marketplace.
 These related domains include, but are not limited to: